 The "i before e, except after c" rule is a mnemonic device designed to help English speakers remember the correct order of the letters "i" and "e" in many words.
 It suggests that when the sound is /ee/ as in "see", the letter "i" comes before "e," unless it follows the letter "c."
 This rule aims to simplify spelling by providing a predictable pattern, but its numerous exceptions can often lead to confusion.

 The rule is rooted in the patterns of English pronunciation and orthography.
-It addresses common words where "ie" or "ei" appear together, aiming to guide learners toward the most frequently correct spelling.
+Still, it addresses common words where "ie" or "ei" appear together, aiming to guide learners toward the most frequently correct spelling.
 This rule reflects an attempt to codify the often inconsistent nature of English spelling, offering a simple guideline that can be applied to a wide range of words.
 While not universally applicable, its prevalence in spelling education highlights its perceived usefulness.

 Comprehensive Overview